What Does Shingle Granules Tell About Your Roof and Gutters?

 Debris, such as leaves, branches, and seeds, can clog your gutters.
 When this happens, water can overflow to your siding and back up to the roof.
 Keep in mind that even debris can affect water flow in your gutters.
 Roof failure is not the only cause of shingle granule loss.
 It could also mean that your gutters are not aligned or maintained properly.

-Choose a reliable roofer for your home like ARCH Exteriors, LLC.
+Choose a reliable roofing contractor for your home like ARCH Exteriors, LLC.
 Aside from quality roofing services, we also specialize in gutters, siding, windows, and doors.
 Give us a call at (877) 214-2831 or fill out our contact form to get a free estimate.